-- The Corporations Act 2001, including the duties of a director. - The business and operations of the RBHS. - The relevant sections of the Private Health Insurance Act (2007). - All applicable APRA prudential requirements, including prudential standards covering Solvency and Capital Adequacy, Governance, Fit and Proper, Risk Management, and other requirements. - The structure, performance of, and issues facing the private health insurance industry. - Basic investment principles to allow the setting of investment policy. - Risk management and finance aspects as they relate to a Private Health Insurer. - Contemporary corporate governance principles.
+- All private health insurance APRA prudential requirements, Financial Accountability Regime and other requirements. - The structure, performance of, and issues facing the private health insurance industry. - Basic investment principles to allow the setting of investment policy. - Risk management and finance aspects as they relate to a Private Health Insurer. - Contemporary corporate governance principles.